arturmatlega/instalguru-blog-en/_posts/2019-07-17-gas-line-installation-gas-line-installation-which-pipe-is-better-copper-or-steel.markdown

 ## Steel pipes - gas installation more prone to harmful factors?

 Steel pipes used for gas line installation have bigger diameters than the copper counterparts.
 The walls of a steel tube is thicker, therefore it is more stiff and it does not need to be attached to a wall with additional elements.
-Unfortunately this type of installation is very heavy. **Unfortunately, a home gas line installation like this is also significantly heavier.** Similar to copper lines, steep pipes are thermally expandable.
+Unfortunately this type of installation is very heavy. **A home gas line installation like this is also significantly heavier.** Similar to copper lines, steep pipes are thermally expandable.
 Thanks to this feature, they are perfect for high temperatures.

 {:.distinction.distinction-info.distinction-negative}